grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 ## Grafana Cloud Usage Metrics
-- Review the following usage metrics using `grafanacloud-usage` data source in Grafana Cloud
+- Review the following usage metrics using the `grafanacloud-usage` data source in Grafana Cloud
 - These will be used for the dashboard build
 ```
 grafanacloud_org_metrics_billable_series{}